Normal Breast Development and Changes

 As a girl approaches her teen years, the first visible signs of breast development

 begin.
-When the ovaries start to produce and release (secrete) estrogen, fat in the
+When the ovaries start to make and release (secrete) estrogen, fat in the connective

-connective tissue starts to collect.
+tissue starts to collect.
 This causes the breasts to enlarge.
-The duct
+The duct system also

-system also starts to grow.
-Often these breast changes happen at the same that pubic
+starts to grow.
+Often these breast changes happen at the same that pubic hair and

 Once ovulation and menstruation begin, the maturing of the breasts begins with the

 formation of secretory glands at the end of the milk ducts.
 The breasts and duct system